1jour1vin

 About the estate:

-Established in Premeaux-Prissey, the village with two churches, Premeaux and Prissey.
+The estate is located in Premeaux-Prissey, the village with two churches: one in Premeaux and one in Prissey.
 Jean-Pierre Truchetet settled here in 1980 with his wife Sylvie and cultivates 5.3 hectares.
-The sixth generation, the winemaker's two children, Morgan and Julie, took over the estate (currently converting to organic farming) in 2019 and created a trading structure to expand their range.
+The sixth generation—the winemaker’s two children, Morgan and Julie—took over the estate (currently in the process of converting to organic farming) in 2019 and established a wine merchant operation to expand their product line.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France